Ada-Developers-Academy/jump-start-live/lessons/day2/readme.md

 # Day 2

 ## Prep Work
-* Review your [Candy Machine](https://github.com/Ada-Developers-Academy/jump-start/tree/master/lessons/programming-expressions) solution and be prepared to talk with others about your code
+* Review your [Candy Machine](https://github.com/Ada-Developers-Academy/jump-start/tree/master/lessons/programming-expressions) solution and be prepared to talk with others about your code.
-* Review the [Conditional and operators notes](https://github.com/Ada-Developers-Academy/jump-start/tree/master/lessons/programming-expressions) from JumpStart
+* Review the [Conditional and operators notes](https://github.com/Ada-Developers-Academy/jump-start/tree/master/lessons/programming-expressions) from JumpStart.
 * Watch [Day 2 Videos](https://adaacademy.hosted.panopto.com/Panopto/Pages/Sessions/List.aspx?folderID=43637773-8776-4592-977d-938f3fac6ef2) and review [lesson notes](#lessons).
-* Complete [exercises](#exercises) listed below and be prepared to discuss them with others in class.
+* Complete the [exercises](#exercises) and be prepared to discuss them with others in class.

 ## Goals
 * Understand order of operations